 2. Manta Sleep ($9.6M/year)

-Mark Zhang (from Jackson, WY) started Manta Sleep about 6 years ago.
+Mark Zhang (from Jackson, WY) started Manta Sleep over 6 years ago.

 I am the CEO & co-founder of Manta Sleep mask, the only mask designed, constructed, and optimized for deepest-possible sleep in any environment.
 Manta Sleep masks provide 100% blackout for maximized sleep quality — so users feel 100%, all the time.
 Just a pinprick of light can disrupt REM and deep sleep, leading to post-sleep tiredness.
 That’s why Manta perfectly covers and conforms to the eyes to block 100% of light, even in broad daylight — so users always get deep, uninterrupted sleep.